What happens when your child turns 16

 Remember, you can use Payment and Service Finder.
 This tool helps you to find, estimate and compare payments and services your child may be eligible for.

-Once your child turns 16, they’re old enough to be on the register.
+Once your child turns 16, they’re old enough to be on the Australian Organ Donor Register.
 This is the national register for decisions about donating organs and tissue for transplant.

 Your child can register either: